bisgardo/uber-challenge/README.md

 Running locally:

-*   Install a MySQL server.
+*   Install a MySQL server and create the database `locations` from the console using the command `create database locations;`.
 *   Add a file named `data-source-name` in the `res` (resource) directory.
 The contents on the file should be a string of the format `root:[root-password]@/locations` without any newlines (it is assumed that you connect though the server's root user).